MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gba/Perfect GBA README (Updated 2025-04-04).txt

 5. Once you've got everything configured the way you want it, save your settings:

    Quick Menu > Overrides > Save Content Directory Overrides

+   Note: For whatever reason, my Viewport Anchor Bias Y setting wasn't saving with my override, even though all of my other settings did.
+I resolved this issue by removing the existing content directory and core overrides and saving a new content directory override.

 ***Note that these are DARK overlays.
-You'll need to increase the screen brightness to maximum for them to be usable (menu + volume up, or in Configuration > General Settings in the muOS menu).***
+You'll need to increase the screen brightness to maximum for them to be usable (menu + volume up, or in Configuration > General Settings in the muOS menu).
+If it's still too dark, you can reduce the Overlay Opacity (see step 1) at the cost of realism/accuracy.***

 There's a lot of interesting discussion in the comments of the Reddit post - I highly recommend reading through them if you're interested in the technical details and process that were used to create these overlays.